Hiking and Biking Trails

 The Butterfield Stage Experience is a new mostly gravel bicycle touring route consisting of county gravel roads and multi-use trails using/paralleling the historic Butterfield Stage Route in Missouri.

 Currently, over 250 miles in length, the route is a low-traffic trail-like experience that leads you straight to the heart of rural Missouri and visits many of the historic Butterfield Stage sites and monuments across the state.
-The route is accessible to most who enjoy natural-surface routes like the Katy Trail and Rock Island Trail–and are ready to take the next step towards adventure.
+Additionally, this route is accessible to most who enjoy natural-surface routes like the Katy Trail and Rock Island Trail.
+It’s perfect when you are ready to take the next step towards adventure.

-The route is mostly on well-maintained county gravel roads and multi-use trails, with a few mountain bike trail routes and occasional paved sections as needed for connectivity.
+The route is mostly on well-maintained county gravel roads and multi-use trails.
+Additionally, you will find a few mountain bike trail routes and occasional paved sections as needed for connectivity.

 Click here for more information on the Butterfield Stage Experience on MObikefed.org